- We are humans, conscious, alive.

 - When measuring the expected value of a decision, we take the sum of all the consequences multiplied by their likelihoods.

-- Each action of ours that willingly and needlessly causes suffering for us and others contributes negatively to the expected value of consciousness: To act unvirtuously is to deny the value of your existence.
+- Each action of ours that willingly and needlessly causes suffering for us and others contributes negatively to the expected value of consciousness; to act unvirtuously is to deny the value of your existence.

 - The Evil of the 20th century (Holocaust, Gulag Archipelago, etc.) is overwhelming